Rubber Soul: Compact disc reissues

 Rubber Soul was first released on compact disc on 30 April 1987, with the fourteen-song UK track line-up now the international standard.
-As with Help!, the album featured a contemporary stereo digital remix prepared by George Martin.
+As with Help!, the album features a contemporary stereo digital remix prepared by George Martin.
 Martin had expressed concern to EMI over the original 1965 stereo mix, claiming it sounded "very woolly, and not at all what I thought should be a good issue".
 He went back to the original four-track tapes and remixed them for stereo.

 A newly remastered version of Rubber Soul, again using the 1987 Martin remix, was released worldwide as part of the reissue of the entire Beatles catalogue on 9 September 2009.
-The album was available both as an individual CD release and as part of the Beatles (The Original Studio Recordings) box set.
-The accompanying Beatles in Mono box set contained two versions of the album: the original mono mix and the 1965 stereo mix.
+The album is available both as an individual CD release and as part of the Beatles (The Original Studio Recordings) box set.
+The accompanying Beatles in Mono box set contains two versions of the album: the original mono mix and the 1965 stereo mix.

-The Capitol version was relaunched in 2006, for the Capitol Albums, Volume 2 box set, using original mixes of the Capitol album, and then in 2014, individually and on the box set The U.S. Albums.
+The Capitol version was re-released in 2006, first as part of the Capitol Albums, Volume 2 box set, using original mixes of the Capitol album, and then in 2014, individually and in the box set The U.S. Albums.